**All teams participating in SETX should have a copy of these rules IN THEIR VESSEL during tournaments.

 7. SPORTSMANSHIP • All contestants and coaches are required to follow high standards of sportsmanship, courtesy and conservation and to conduct themselves in a manner that will be a credit to themselves, to FLW, TBF, SAF, B.A.S.S.,our sponsors, the school the team is representing, the sport of fishing and FLW, TBF, SAF, and B.A.S.S.' efforts to promote the sport.
 Conduct not complying with these standards includes, but is not limited to, the following:

-• Violation of or failure to comply with any of the rules for the 2017-2018 High School Fishing season.
+• Violation of or failure to comply with any of the rules for the 2019-2020 High School Fishing season or any violations in any previous competitive fishing tournaments.

 • Consumption and/or possession of alcoholic beverages or any kind of mind-altering substance during registration, the pre tournament meeting or during tournament hours extending through the weigh-in procedure.